terrencegf/bitwarden-portal/README.md

 **Note**: You can use both Bitwarden and Vaultwarden for source and destination.
 If your are using a self-hosted Vaultwarden with a **self-signed certificate** for the domain see [Self-Signed Certificate](#self-signed-certificate) section below.

 - **Security Parameters**
-  - `ARCHIVE_PASSWORD`: Password used to encrypt and decrypt backup files.
+  - `ENCRYPTION_PASSWORD`: Password used to encrypt and decrypt backup files.

 - **File Management**
   - `PUID`: User ID to set file permissions.